Our most powerful noise cancelling headphones yet

-QC35 IIs have the Google Assistant built right into the headphones.
-That means you can play music, receive texts, manage your daily tasks, and get answers—all with your voice.
-Just press and hold the Action button, and start a conversation with your Assistant.
-And the QuietComfort 35 wireless headphones II still feature our world-class noise cancelling technology that blocks noise and lets you lose yourself in your music.
+QuietComfort 35 wireless headphones II are optimized for Amazon Alexa and the Google Assistant.
+That means you can enjoy entertainment, get information, and manage your day — all with your voice.
+Whichever you choose, you’re covered.
+Just press and hold the Action button for help.
+And they still feature our world-class noise cancelling technology that blocks noise and lets you lose yourself in your music.

-If you’re not a Google user, don’t worry.
-You can use the Action button to adjust your level of noise cancellation between three settings.
+If you’re not an Amazon Alexa or Google Assistant user, don’t worry.
+You can still use the Action button to adjust your level of noise cancellation between three settings.